-Another incentive rate-of-return mechanism can involve the setting of a rate-of-return band.22 In some cases, regulators set an upper return limit (for example, 14 percent) and a lower return limit (for example, 12 percent).
+Another incentive rate-of-return mechanism can involve the setting of a rate-ofreturn band.
+In some cases, regulators set an upper return limit (for example, 14 percent) and a lower return limit (for example, 12 percent).
 The lower boundary is used in the determination of revenue requirements and thus establishes the permitted rate of return.
 The upper boundary establishes the maximum permitted rate of return; that is; the utility must refund earnings in excess of the upper limit.
 The utility can be mandated to decrease its rates so as to decrease its rate of return; conversely, the utility may be permitted to increase rates so as to increase its rate of return.
-Rates of return within the band are presumed to result from efficiency and are shared by both
+Rates of return within the band are presumed to result from efficiency and are shared by both the utility and its ratepayers.
+Obviously, the critical determination of the sharing fraction will determine the magnitude of the efficiency incentives facing the utility.

-21 Enver Masud, "Incentives for Efficiency through Regulation," Public Utilities Fortnightly 112 (October 13, 1983): 13-18.
+&lt;sup>21 Enver Masud, "Incentives for Efficiency through Regulation," Public Utilities Fortnightly 112 (October 13, 1983): 13-18.

-22 Parsley, "Alternatives to Rate of Return Regulation of Local Exchange Carriers," 99-139.
+&lt;sup>22 Parsley, "Alternatives to Rate of Return Regulation of Local Exchange Carriers," 99-139.